-A color wheel is an excellent tool for finding complementary colors for your bands.
+A color wheel is an excellent tool for finding complimentary colors for your bands.
 Try looking at the colors that sit across from each other on the wheel.
 For instance, purple and yellow work well together.
 So do green and red.
 You can also put orange and blue together and look like a color matching genius.
 Since mixing up the colors adds a unique touch to your look, you’ll find that you get tons of compliments on your choices.

 Do you have questions about your braces and the rubber bands?
 Let us know when you come in for an appointment so that we can set you up with an awesome array of color options.